-3 Steps To Identify And Curb Excessive Phone Use
+Top 3 Steps to Identify and Crush Excessive Phone Use — Unplug & Detox

-Whether or not you uphold positive or negative attitudes toward the inclusion of today’s technology in our everyday lives, its presence is here and not going away any time soon.
-Although we don’t fully know all the effects of excessive phone use, it's safe to say that we all need to maintain healthy habits when using them.
+Whether you uphold positive or negative attitudes toward including today’s technology in our everyday lives, its presence is here and not going away anytime soon.
+Although we don’t fully know all the effects of excessive phone use, it’s safe to say that we all need to maintain healthy habits when using them.
 Below are three simple steps to identifying and curbing these habits:

 Step 1: Identify Your Why

 Identifying why you want to limit your phone usage is the first step needed to curb it.
 Are you finding yourself mindlessly scrolling too much?
 Easily annoyed by what you see online?
 Unable to focus?
-All of these questions prompt you to take a holistic review of your digital wellness.
-Digital wellness is a portfolio of habits and mindsets that contribute towards a positive and healthy relationship with technology.
-Once you've identified the status of your digital wellness and why you want to strengthen it, you can always look back to “why” for motivation if you're ever off track.
+These questions prompt you to take a holistic review of your digital wellness.
+Digital wellness is a portfolio of habits and mindsets that contribute toward a positive and healthy relationship with technology.
+Once you’ve identified the status of your digital wellness and why you want to strengthen it, you can always look back to “why” for motivation if you’re ever off track.

 Step 2: Set Measurable Goals Each Day